hitlye/hitlye.github.io/source/_posts/Union-Find.md

 **Tricks:** We should only keep root node containing the num of nodes in this tree.
 And the first row bricks will also have **up_pos** - **virtual_node.**
 {% endfold %}

+# Comparation with DFS

+It is faster to find connected components with DFS in a **static** graph, but with **dynamic** graph the Union Find will perform better.